lesguillemets/termeet.py/README.md

 ### Acknowledgements

-The basic concept of this client --- twitter client working on CUI via commands --- is from [popotter](https://subversion.assembla.com/svn/popotter/), from where some command names such as `ls` and `:q` is borrowed.
+The basic concept of this client --- twitter client working on CUI via commands --- is from [popotter](https://subversion.assembla.com/svn/popotter/), from which some command names such as `ls` and `:q` are borrowed.
 The script itself is written from scratch, though.